-Gold fans in Dubai could bag some great deals at the souks and jewellery stores today, as prices have just dropped to their lowest level in almost one month.
+Gold fans in Dubai could bag some great deals at the souks and jewelry stores today, as prices have just dropped to their lowest level in almost one month.

 The latest price list from the Dubai Gold and Jewellery Group, an association of gold retailers, showed that rates have gotten cheaper by more than Dh5 per gram compared to the peak prices in February.